 Jon Dorenbos spent 14 seasons in the National Football League, including 11 seasons with the 2017 Super Bowl Champion Philadelphia Eagles.
 He became the longest tenured player with the Eagles and made 2 Pro Bowls.
 His NFL career ended in 2017 due to a life-threatening heart condition.
 Dorenbos grew up in Woodinville, Washington.
 After a tragedy struck his family at the age of 12, Dorenbos turned to magic as an escape during a time of mourning.
 Last year, Dorenbos finished 3rd in the Finals of America’s Got Talent.
-Currently, his inspirational story is being produced into a theatrical movie.
-Dorenbos has become a motivational performer who reflects on several lessons in life including the power of forgiveness.
+He has been regularly featured by Ellen DeGeneres on The Ellen Show.
+Dorenbos reflects and shares several motivational life lessons in this episode including the power of forgiveness.

 Known as “The Shark” for his aggressive play on the golf course, Greg Norman was a natural on the links and entered his first pro tournament after only five years of picking up the sport.
 During the ‘80s and ‘90s, Norman won 91 international tournaments, 20 PGA Tour tournaments, and 2 major Open Championships.
 But, it wasn’t always as easy as his record would have you believe.
 After losing a six-shot lead in the Masters Tournament, he learned a valuable lesson.
 In this video, Norman explains how he changed “A negative situation into a positive one.”

+"Sometimes feeling uncomfortable is where we find strength, courage...our true nature."
 Adriane Brown was eight years old in 1966, when she and her brother integrated a previously all-white school in Virginia.
 By sixth grade, she was class president.
 She’s been a leader ever since.
-Brown has been honored with numerous awards including MIT recognizing her with the Dr. Martin Luther King Jr. Leadership Award and STEMconnector naming her one of 100 Women Leaders in STEM.
-Brown served as President and COO for Intellectual Ventures (IV).
-During her tenure at IV, the team delivered more than $3B in revenue and established Global Good and Research, which is changing the game in global health and development.
-Before joining IV, Brown served as president and CEO of Honeywell Transportation Systems.
-Throughout her career, Brown has served as a mentor and inspiration to girls and young women, encouraging them to pursue science, technology, and engineering.
-In this inspirational video, Brown reflects on being uncomfortable growing up and how she used that to find courage.
+Adriane has been honored with numerous awards including MIT recognizing her with the Dr. Martin Luther King Jr. Leadership Award and STEMconnector naming her one of 100 Women Leaders in STEM.
+Adriane was President and CEO of Honeywell Transportation Systems and President and COO for Intellectual Ventures.
+She has served as a key Board member for eBay, Raytheon, Allergan and Axon.

 Earl Benjamin was born and raised in the Virgin Islands where he says there was 1 movie theater.
 He moved to New York where he studied and worked in journalism until a friend introduced him to SoulCycle.
 He soon discovered his true passion in helping people uncover their strongest selves and hasn’t looked back since!
 He creates an adventurous class with meaningful experience.
 Today, he is one of the top instructors at SoulCycle and credits his mom for his inspiration and advice of starting small and building.
 Benjamin lives by a mantra of “Dream.
 Do.
 Repeat.” and in this interview speaks of the importance of failing.